sophieclayton/OEAS805_envdatasci/homework/HW4_classification.md

 # OEAS895 Homework 4: Building and applying a classification model - due 5pm March 8<sup>th</sup>

-Using error metrics to explore the parameter space of your neural network classifier.
+Use error metrics to explore the parameter space of your neural network classifier.

 For this exercise you will use the ‘wine’ dataset available as a sci-kit learn dataset, and the multi-layer perceptron classifier (MLPClassifier).